allseenn/dict_ruen/README.md

 # Russian-English dictionary in DICT format for DICTD server
-Its an amproved fork of https://github.com/vlakhadzhi/smirniczkij-dict.git
+Its amproved fork of https://github.com/vlakhadzhi/smirniczkij-dict.git